Walnut-Sys/walnut/README.md

 - `--help` - see all avavilable attributes and their purpose.
 - `--source or -s` - specify path to source code `.walnut` file
 - `--out or -o` - specify path and file name of output file
+- `--size` - specify the size of a card in pixels (for image outputs only)
 - `--html` - generate into html file
 - `--jpeg` - generate into jpeg file
 - `--png` - generate into png file